-mname is a legal model name as explained in "Model Names and Subcircuit logic gates hystwd is a positive floating-point number which defines the hysteresis width of the differential input voltage in volts vol is a floating-point number which defines the low value of the output voltage voh is a floating-point number which defines the high value of the output voltage in volts.
-It must be larger than vol rin is a floating-point number which defines the input resistance in rout is a floating-point number which defines the output resistance in ohms.
+HYSTWD= is the seven-character keyword "HYSTWD=" hystwd is a positive floating-point number which defines the hysteresis width of the differential input voltage in volts VOL= is the four-character keyword "VOL=" vol is a floating-point number which defines the low value of the output voltage in volts VOH= is the four-character keyword "VOH=" voh is a floating-point number which defines the high value of the output voltage in volts.
+It must be larger than vol RIN= is the four-character keyword "RIN=" rin is a floating-point number which defines the input resistance in ohms ROUT= is the five-character keyword "ROUT=" rout is a floating-point number which defines the output resistance in ohms.